VincentSheehan22/UCDPA_vincentsheehan/README.md

 The RandomForestRegressor is used in attempt to improve the prediction score of Decision Tree model, as measured with root-mean-squared-error RMSE.
 The RandomForestRegressor model is trained in with the `implement_random_forest()` function in `implement_random_forest.py`, called from `main.py` as follows.
-Two additional arguments are supplied for the purpose of plotting feature importance: a DatFrame version of the feature matrix, and the target column name as string.
+Two additional arguments are supplied for the purpose of plotting feature importance: a DataFrame version of the feature matrix, and the target column name as string.

 ```Python